 Retail Sales overview

-Early Friday, the market sees preliminary readings of the Australia Retail Sales for September month at 00:30 GMT.
-Market consensus suggests an upbeat MoM print of +0.2% versus -1.7% prior readings, suggesting the first positive figure in the last four months.
+Early Monday, the market sees preliminary readings of the Australia Retail Sales for May month at 01:30 GMT.
+Market consensus suggests a downbeat MoM print of 0.7% versus 1.0% prior readings.

 How could it affect AUD/USD?